British Rail Class 14: Operations and preservation

 Originally all were allocated to depots on the Western Region of British Railways, but in January 1967 twenty were sent to Hull (Dairycoates) on the Eastern Region (ER), followed by thirteen more later the same year.
 At Hull they were intended for work around the docks, but the tasks were beyond the capabilities of a single locomotive; and since two locomotives required two sets of crew, they were not popular with the region.
 In 1968, all 33 ER locomotives were placed in storage, and were subsequently withdrawn on 1 April that year.

-The Class 14s, like many other early diesel types, had an extremely short life with British Railways – in this case not because of poor reliability, but because many of its envisaged duties disappeared on the BR network a few years after they came into use.
+The Class 14s, like many other early diesel types, had an extremely short life with British Railways – in this case not because of poor reliability, but because many of its envisaged duties disappeared on the BR network as a result of the Beeching cuts.
 BR started to dispose of members of the class from mid 1968, and the entire class had been sold to industry or scrapped by the end of 1970.
-In their new careers in industry, many had a working life two to three times longer than that with British Railways.
-The industries in which they were employed, such as coal mining, declined during the 1970s and the class again became surplus to requirements.
-Several have since found a third lease of life on preserved lines where they are ideal for both light passenger work and with works trains on the maintenance of permanent way.
+Many had a working life two to three times longer in industrial use than that with British Railways.
+The industries they worked, such as coal mining, declined during the 1970s and the class again became surplus to requirements.
+Many have since been preserved on heritage railways where they are ideal for both light passenger work and with works trains on the maintenance of permanent way.